Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-The results for the line topology, where the agents can only communicate with their direct neighbors, are shown in Fig. \ref{fig:algorithm_performance_convergence}.
-If no side information is used at the decoder, the performance is significantly limited by the compression from $\Nx\Nz=5000$ grid point values to $N_\text{ch}=91$ channel uses.
+The results for the line topology, where the agents can only communicate with their direct neighbors for $N_\text{ch}=91$, are shown in Fig. \ref{fig:nmse_over_iteration}.
+The \ac{SSCC} digital communication scheme fails completely for the compression from $\Nx\Nz=5000$ grid point values with $32$ bits per pixel to $N_\text{ch}=91$ channel uses.
+The transmission errors are larger than the \ac{NMSE} at initialization leading to algorithm divergence.
+If no side information is used at the decoder, the performance is also significantly limited by the compression to $N_\text{ch}=91$ channel uses.
 The semantic \ac{JSCC} and the semantic \ac{JSCC} \ac{OAC} perform similarly and slightly outperform the other methods in terms of NMSE of the estimated velocity model.

-For the case of the full mesh topology (Fig. \ref{fig:algorithm_performance_convergence_fc}), the overall \ac{NMSE} is much lower compared to the line topology after $40$ iterations, as the gradients and velocity models can be exchanged more easily between the agents.
-Furthermore, the advantage of the semantic \ac{JSCC} and the semantic \ac{JSCC} \ac{OAC} approaches is significantly larger, which can be explained by the previously observed lower \ac{NMSE} for the gradient transmission in Fig. \ref{fig:gradient_fc_overSNR}.
+For a full mesh topology (Fig. \ref{fig:nmse_over_iteration_fc}) with $N_\text{ch}=91$, the overall \ac{NMSE} is significantly lower compared to the line topology after $40$ iterations, as the gradients and velocity models can be exchanged more easily between the agents.
+Furthermore, the advantage of the semantic \ac{JSCC} and the semantic \ac{JSCC} \ac{OAC} approaches is larger and they approach the performance of the case with error-free communication, which can be explained by the previously observed lower \ac{NMSE} for the gradient transmission in Fig. \ref{fig:all_plots}.